ADD CONDITION

 How should I store this drug?

-When using this product, do not exceed the recommended dosage, and consult a doctor if symptoms do not improve or worsen.
+Yes, do not exceed the recommended dosage, and consult a doctor if symptoms do not improve or worsen.

 Packaging Info